google/deepvariant/docs/show-examples.md

     depth.
 *   Stop after a certain number of examples, e.g. 10?
 Use `--num_records 10`.
 *   Sharded examples?
 Use for example, `--examples make_examples.tfrecord@64.gz` to search through them all.
-This is best paired with --regions or --vcf to narrow down to a small number of examples of interest.
+This is best paired with `--regions` or `--vcf` to narrow down to a small number of examples of interest.
 You can also use the actual filename of a single make_examples file to only read that one, as shown in the sample code above.
-*   Want an RGB image too? `--image_type both`.
-The RGB image overlays the channels as colors into a single image.
-Just remember that DeepVariant sees all the channels, not this RGB representation.
-*   Don't want to print headers onto the images?
-Use `--noannotation`.
+*   Use `--curate` to create a TSV file with concepts for each pileup.
+Then filter that TSV in any way you want and read that filtered TSV in using `--filter_by_tsv` to e.g. get pileup images only for examples with low mapping quality, many errors, nearby variants, or any other concepts.
+    Filtering can be done any way you want, `grep` would be an easy option (the TSV's header is not needed).
+*   Write out example tfrecords using `--write_tfrecords` after applying any filtering using the options above.